Annuities can help you before and after you retire, providing tax-deferred growth during your saving years and income during retirement.

 Income annuity fees and expenses

 No specific fees or expenses are deducted from the income payments you receive.
-The insurance company; however, does factor fees and expenses into the income payment.
+The insurance company, however, does factor fees and expenses into the income payment.
 These cover the insurance company's administrative expenses, the cost of offering income payments for life or the set payment period and profits to the insurance company and agent.

 Should I consider an income annuity?

-An income annuity might be a good fit for your retirement.
 Keep in mind these important considerations:

 - Contracts generally cannot be surrendered and should not be considered as a source of liquidity.